An intuitive way to understand the Gospel

 He was tortured and executed on a cross.

-And then He got up again.
+And then… He got up again.

-And it’s still spreading.
+And it’s still moving.

 The invitation